-The issue is so pervasive in organizational life that Talent Development magazine recently featured “the fear of feedback” in their February issue.
+This issue is pervasive in organizational life.
+So much so that Talent Development magazine recently featured “the fear of feedback” in their February issue.

 And in those cases where we can’t avoid feedback, our brain provides strategies to ensure the hurt doesn’t last.
 Cognitive defense mechanisms enable us to reframe the feedback; we often end up taking in only want we want to hear, while simultaneously rejecting anything that doesn’t align with our own view of ourselves.